Book Review: Inside Steve’s Brain by Leander Kahney

-Surround yourself by the best people possible.
+Surround yourself with the best people possible.
 Get rid of anybody who does not meet your standards.
 And be cautious about the size of the team – more people does not automatically mean better and more work done.

 As a manager you need to also lead the team.
 You need to appreciate people when they do an excellent job and yell at those who will mess it up.
 You need to find a balance between carrot and stick to motivate your team to move forward.

 I think this is a good book for anybody who is planning to start a new role of manager to lead a team or project, or somebody who is about to hire a first employee and wants to start planning and figure out their management and leadership style, team or company values, rules and principles.
-And because people are not usually preparing themselves for such roles, I would highly recommend to read it exactly for that reason as it might give you a little kick to start actually thinking about your upcoming role.
+And because people are not usually preparing themselves for such roles, I would highly recommend reading it exactly for that reason as it might give you a little kick to start actually thinking about your upcoming role.

 Is this book a keeper?

 No. Even though it is beneficial to re-read the book, it is not a book for a good night reading.
-I would read it again only if you are preparing for a new role of a manager.
+I would read it again only if you are preparing for a new role of a people manager.